 - Or that Blizzard’s actively trying to suppress opposition to this.

-And here we thought they had simply “lost base” with their World of Warcraft audience long ago and caused unrelentingly, unapologetic alienation—within that one particular game.
-“Well, sure they totally fucked up this game,” we thought.
-“But they’ve got plenty of other games now, I guess.
+And I thought they had simply “lost base” with their World of Warcraft audience long ago and caused unrelentingly, unapologetic alienation—within that one particular game.
+“Well, sure they totally fucked up this game,” I thought, “but they’ve got plenty of other games now, I guess.
 So good for them now, right?”
 Wrong.
 Ya see, people.
 Blizzard’s “expanded” over the years the way that it has, to include more games than its original three—not for expansion purposes at all, but rather supplementation.
 Over what, you might ask? (((Diversity))).

-Affirmative action guarantees that most white men you work with about 80% of the time—will be competent.
+Affirmative action guarantees that most white men you work with—will be competent.
 The reverse is true anytime you encounter a non-white or a woman working.
 No matter their skill level and dedication; they simply aren’t being hired for merit, which is all that objectively matters in the business world; profitability.
 So about 80% of the time, you will see them slack, fuck up, lash out at others, and eventually switch jobs.
 If you need any hard proof that affirmative action is bad, look no further than the Equifax leak about a year ago, when at least a third of Americans had highly sensitive information about themselves like addresses, SSNs, credit cards, and phone numbers leaked during a security breach.
-And who was in charge of security at Equifax?
+And who was in charge of security at “equal oppurtunitistic” Equifax?
 A woman.